yiyina/CS5004_2023_Spring_SoccerTeam_Project/README.md

 This program is built based on the assumption that:
 1. Players are uniquely identified by their names.
 So there are no players with identical names in the system to enable alphabetical sorting by last name.
+2. The user input fields "First Name" and "Last Name" are expected to conform to naming conventions.
-2. The user input is expected to conform to naming conventions, the given date format.
+3. The user input field "Date of Birth" is expected to be the given date format "yyyymmdd".
 Additionally, the date of birth should not exceed the current date.

 ## Limitations